Call for Free consultation

 Implementing Deed in Lieu of Foreclosure as a Defense

 A deed in lieu of foreclosure might seem like a simple solution, but successfully using it as a foreclosure defense typically requires careful planning and a proactive approach.
+Before deciding to pursue a deed in lieu, it is important to evaluate all available foreclosure options, such as bankruptcy or short sales, to determine the best course of action for your situation.
 It’s essential to remember that you’re not just handing over your keys – you’re entering a negotiation with your lender where your attorney’s strategy and knowledge are your most powerful tools.

 Negotiation Tactics with Lenders